DrakirL/DrakirL.github.io/p10/rules/downtime.md

 ### Feats
 Your character can have up to 11 feats, because that's how many rows there are to write them on. <br>
 Each row has a number, ranging from 0 to 10.
 You can't write down a feat with a level that is higher than the number on the line. <br>
 If you feel like it, you can replace previously earned feats with a new one as you gain it (but with my campaign style, that shouldn't become necessary).
+When you lose a feat, you have to revert the benefit it granted you.
 <br><br>
 **Attribute Increase** <br>
 Level: 0 <br>